traject/traject/README.md

 # Traject

-An easy to use, high-performance, flexible and extensible MARC to Solr indexer.
+An easy to use, high-performance, flexible and extensible metadata transformation system, focused on library-archives-museums input, and indexing to Solr as output.

-(Questions about use are welcome here or on the [google group](https://groups.google.com/forum/#!forum/traject-users))

-You might use [traject](https://github.com/traject/traject) to index MARC data for a Solr-based discovery product like [Blacklight](https://github.com/projectblacklight/blacklight) or [VUFind](http://vufind.org/).
+You might use [traject](https://github.com/traject/traject) to index MARC or XML data for a Solr-based discovery product like [Blacklight](https://github.com/projectblacklight/blacklight) or [VUFind](http://vufind.org/).

 Traject can also be generalized to a set of tools for getting structured data from a source, and transforming it to a hash-like object to send to a destination.
 In addition to sending data to Solr, Traject can produce json or yaml files, tab-delimited files, CSV files, and output suitable for debugging by a human.